TAbdiukov/TAbdiukov.github.io/content/post/2023-12-16-gaza-occupation-myths/index.md

 * Billions of dollars were donated to the Gaza Strip, but were used to purchase or manufacture weapons, to build terrorist tunnels, and for the personal enrichment of Hamas leaders.

-* From 2005, when Israel withdrew from Gaza, to 2023, more than 20,000 (!) artillery were launched from the Gaza Strip towards Israeli civilians.
+* From 2005, when Israel withdrew from Gaza, to 2023, more than 20,000 (!) artillery rockets were launched from the Gaza Strip towards Israeli civilians.

-Just as we didn’t start the previous one, and the one before it, and the one before it, and all the wars that we are forced to wage - this war was not started by Israel.
-But in response to the murder of children and women, in response to the taking of hostages, in response to rocket attacks of unprecedented intensity, attacks from which there is nowhere to run, because they are now shooting at us from both the south and the north, we must not remain silent, we must not endure and complain to the UN.
-As such, Israel has a right to respond as it sees fit.
+**Israel did not start this war!** Just like Israel didn’t start the previous one, and the one before it, and the one before it, and all the wars that Israel is forced to wage.
+But in response to the murder of children and women, in response to the taking of hostages, in response to rocket attacks of unprecedented intensity, attacks from which there is nowhere to run, because they are now shooting at us from both the south and the north, Israel must not remain silent, Israel must not just endure and complain to the UN.
+Instead, Israel will respond as it sees fit.